mcguffin/wp-access-areas/README.md

 Roadmap
 -------
 v 1.0.0
-- Test in W 3.6 + Single environment, Single 3.6
+√ test in WP current
+√ test in WP current MU
+- test in WP trunk
+- test in WP trunk MU
 - Translate to german
-- Implement editing
+- Future Implement editing
 - New Wording instead of "Label": Access Area / Befugnis(se) / Zugangsbereich

 - Publish on wordpress.org